Kingston loop line: History

 The London and Southampton Railway opened its main line from Nine Elms (London) to Woking Common on 21 May 1838.
 It had a station called Kingston, but it was some distance from the centre of the town.
 Considerable residential and commercial development took place around the new Kingston station over the years, but the traditional centre of Kingston continued to thrive.

 The L&SR continued its main line to Southampton, and it changed its title to the London and South Western Railway in 1839.
 The line was extended eastwards from the Nine Elms terminus, opening a station at Waterloo, and first named Waterloo Bridge, in 1848.

 Richmond, and Windsor to London

-The independent Richmond Railway obtained an authorising Act in 1845 to build from Richmond to Falcon Bridge, Wandsworth, at the present day Clapham Junction.
+The independent Richmond Railway obtained an authorising act of Parliament, the Richmond (Surrey) Railway Act 1845 (8 & 9 Vict. c. cxxi), to build from Richmond to Falcon Bridge, Wandsworth, at the present day Clapham Junction.
 It opened its line on 27 July 1846, and soon sold its concern to the LSWR, effective on 31 December 1846.

-Another independent concern got its Act in 1847; it was called the Windsor, Staines and South Western Railway.
-Its Act authorised construction from Richmond through Twickenham to Datchet, and a loop line that we now know as the Hounslow Loop.
+Another independent concern was the Windsor, Staines and South Western Railway.
+The Windsor, Staines, and South-western Railway Act (No. 1) 1847 (10 & 11 Vict. c. lviii) authorised construction from Richmond through Twickenham to Datchet, and a loop line that we now know as the Hounslow Loop.
 The intention was to extend from Datchet to Windsor.
 The line opened from Richmond to Twickenham and Datchet on 22 August 1848.
 The WS&WR company was merged with the LSWR on 30 June 1850.